alasca-association/tarook/docs/user/reference/options/yk8s.openstack.rst

 ``yk8s.openstack.create_root_disk_on_volume``
 #############################################

-Whether to enable creation of root disk volumes.
+Whether to enable creation of root disk volumes for all instances.
 If true, create block volume for each instance and boot from there.
 Equivalent to ``openstack server create --boot-from-volume […]``.
 .